heedy/connectordb-desktop/README.md

-The Laptop Logger
+ConnectorDB Desktop
 ==================

 This is the [ConnectorDB](https://connectordb.io) frontend for logging the things you do on your PC.
-The LaptopLogger includes a headless version for running on servers, and a cross-platform QT GUI for use on your primary machine.
+The desktop app includes a headless version for running on servers, and a cross-platform QT GUI for use on your primary machine.

-The laptoplogger has a simple plugin system, such that anyone can track the system stats they want with only a few lines of code.
+The app has a simple plugin system, such that anyone can track the system stats they want with only a few lines of code.

-The LaptopLogger can also manage a ConnectorDB database for simple use.
+It can also manage a ConnectorDB database for simple use.
 It is the default interface for the desktop version of ConnectorDB.

 ## Logging
 The built-in plugins log several things, but the logged quantities depend on the operating system.